natcap/invest.users-guide/source/coastal_blue_carbon.rst

  ...         ...    ...
  ==========  =====  ==============================

-4. **Land-Use/Land-Cover Snapshots (Rasters)**:  A set of GDAL-supported rasters representing the land/seascape at particular points in time.
+4. **LULC Snapshots (Rasters)**:  A set of GDAL-supported rasters representing the land/seascape at particular points in time.
 Provided in chronological order.

   +---+---+
   |int|int|